CONTENT

 Once the new VAT rate has been added to the accounting settings, it can then be selected in various Netvisor functions.

 It is possible to update the VAT rate for multiple accounting rules simultaneously.
-This can be done from the accounting rules management when we have added the new VAT rate to Netvisor for everyone in July.
-Select the desired accounting rules from the view and at the bottom of the page "Change selected tax rate 24% -> 25.5%".
+This can be done from the accounting rules management when we have added the new VAT rate to Netvisor for all our customers.
+Select the desired accounting rules from the view and at the bottom of the page "Change selected tax rate x% -> x%".

 Products